paepcke/feather-tools/README.md

 ### `ftail <fpath> [(-n | --lines) n]`
 Displays the last *n* rows of the .feather file.
 Default is the lesser of 10, and the length of the data.

+**NOTE**: Starts the row display with the logical (i.e. terminal-height) page that contains the first line specified by the tail default or in the `--lines` argument.
+So a few more rows than requested may be displayed at the top.

 ### `fwc <fpath>`
 Is analogout to the Unix `wc -l`, and shows the number of data rows, not counting the column header.